About .eu domain names

-Any private person, company or organisation resident or domiciled in the European Union can register a .eu domain name.
+Any natural person, company or organisation residing in or established in the European Union, Iceland, Liechtenstein or Norway can register a .eu domain name.

 The .eu Terms and Conditions document explains who is eligible to register a .eu domain name and the obligations of domain name holders.
 It also describes the terms and conditions under which domain names may be transferred and provides information on privacy and data protection.